HollyRuess/hrbi_perl/README.md

 # vcf2STRUCTURE_reorder.pl
 This perl program converts a vcf file (created by tassel5 and filtered by vcftools) into a reordered (optional) Structure format (STRUCTURE 2 line format, A=1,C=2,G=3,T=4,missing=-9).

+# SNPcoverage.pl
+This perl program finds the average coverage of the SNPs for each accession (minus missing data) in a vcf file.
+VCF file can be compressed or uncompressed.

+# haplotype_count.pl
+This perl program counts the number of times each haplotype appears in vcf file (per accession).
+Haplotypes are ./., 0/0, 0/1, 1/0, 1/1, or other.
+VCF file can be compressed or uncompressed.